 The options open to the Monitoring Officer and independent person are:

 If, at a hearing, the panel of councillors decides the councillor you are complaining about did breach the code of conduct, they may formally censure him/her, and/or give to their findings whatever level of publicity they consider appropriate.
 By law they have no power to suspend or disqualify the councillor concerned, although they can make recommendations to the council, such as that the councillor be removed from a particular committee or position he/she holds.

 * No action will be taken when the Monitoring Officer and Independent Person are of the view that any of the following applies:

 For further information on how the council deals with complaints made against a councillor and the code of conduct for elected members please see the links below.

 In line with the requirements of the Disability Discrimination Act 2000 we can make reasonable adjustments to assist you if you have a disability that prevents you from using the form.
 We can also help if English is not your first language.
-If you need any support in completing the form please let us know.
+If you need any support in completing the form or would like a copy of the councillor complaints procedure please let us know.
 Please telephone 0161 793 3618.

 Or you can write to:

 The Monitoring Officer

 If you are unable to view documents of these types, our downloads page provides links to viewing software.